Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Introduction

-In section \ref{CPoincare}, after introducing the relevant notation and motivated by the connection between $\bbE(\t_0)$ and the Poincar\'e inequality, we prove a (constrained) Poincar\'e inequality for very general KCM (Theorem \ref{thm:1}) satisfying a rather flexible condition involving the range of the update family $\cU$ and the probability that an update is feasible.
-Constrained Poincar\'e inequality for KCM, implying positive spectral gap and exponential mixing, have already been established \cite{CMRT}, mainly using the so-called halving method.
+In section \ref{CPoincare}, after introducing the relevant notation and motivated by the connection between $\bbE_\mu(\t_0)$ and the Poincar\'e inequality, we prove our first main result (Theorem \ref{thm:1}).
+It establishes a (constrained) Poincar\'e inequality for very general KCM satisfying a rather flexible condition involving the range of the update family $\cU$ and the probability that an update is feasible.
+Constrained Poincar\'e inequalities for KCM, implying a positive spectral gap and exponential mixing, have already been established \cite{CMRT}, mainly using the so-called halving method.
 Here, inspired by our previous analysis of KCM on trees \cites{Tree2,Tree1}, we develop an alternative method which, besides being more natural and direct, applies as well to update families with a large (depending on $q$) or infinite number of elements.
-As an example, in section \ref{supercritical} we prove a Poincar\'e inequality for the KCM for which the constraint requires that the oriented neighbors of the to-be-update vertex belong to an infinite cluster of infected vertices.
+As an example, in section \ref{supercritical} we prove a Poincar\'e inequality for the KCM for which the constraint requires that the oriented neighbours of the to-be-updated vertex belong to an infinite cluster of infected vertices.

 Section \ref{application}, and its main outcomes summarised in Corollary \ref{rhs 9bis}, is somehow the core of the work.
-By applying Theorem \ref{thm:1} together with a renormalization argument and canonical paths arguments, we prove a sharp bound on the best constant in the Poincare' inequality for general KCM.
-This bound involves the probability of occurence of a \emph{critical droplet} (in the bootstrap percolation language) together with certain \emph{congestion constants} related to the cost of moving around the droplet.
+By applying Theorem \ref{thm:1} together with a renormalisation argument and canonical-paths arguments, we prove a sharp bound on the best constant in the Poincar\'e inequality for general KCM.
+This bound involves the probability of occurrence of a \emph{critical droplet} (in the bootstrap percolation language) together with certain \emph{congestion constants} related to the cost of moving around the droplet.
 In this section we made an effort to keep the framework as general as possible, in order to construct a very flexible tool that can be applied to any choice of constraints in any dimensions.

-In section \ref{sec:models} we introduce the Friedrickson-Andersen $k$-facilitated (FA-kf) and Gravner-Griffeath (GG) models and state our main result Theorem \ref{thm:main1} for the scaling of $\bbE(\t_0(\bbZ^d;\cU))$ in these cases.
+In section \ref{sec:models} we introduce the Fredrickson-Andersen $k$-facilitated (FA-kf) and the Gravner-Griffeath kinetically constrained (GG-KCM) models and state our main result Theorem \ref{thm:main1} for the scaling of $\bbE(\t_0(\bbZ^d;\cU))$ in these cases.
 Finally in section \ref{proofmainthm} we prove Theorem \ref{thm:main1} by bounding (model by model) the congestion constants appearing in the key inequality of Corollary \ref{rhs 9bis}.